3d-it/3d1/content/pages/index.md

           altText: >-
             Momentum Trading Mastery: A Guide to Profiting from Market Trends in the Stock Market Book
-          caption: Caption of the image
+          caption: >-
+            Momentum Trading Mastery: A Guide to Profiting from Market Trends in the Stock Market Book
           elementId: ''
         elementId: ''
         styles: